zi-w/zi-w.github.io/_pages/home.md

 classes: wide
 ---

 Hello!
 My name is Zi Wang, and I am a research scientist at Google Brain.
+I received my Ph.D. in computer science from MIT, with a dissertation on robot learning with strong priors.
+Previously, I was an undergraduate at Tsinghua and a visiting scholar at USC where I started working on machine learning.
+Before that, I worked on research projects in the realm of mathematical optimization and modeling.

+My goal is to build sample efficient learning machines with certifications, which requires intelligent data acquisition strategies and understanding of circumstances where we have performance guarantees.
+My work lies in the intersections of Bayesian optimization, active learning, integrated learning and planning, rule learning and symbolic AI.

 ### News
 - [Feb 2022] Co-lecturing [Harvard CS 282r](https://sites.google.com/corp/view/harvardcs282r/home) this semester.